henrigy/Henry-s-Barbershop/README.md

 # Henry's Barbershop Web Scheduler

-Web scheduler for Henry's Barbershop
+Website for Henry's Barbershop
 Will allow for clients to:

-- Schedule appointments
+- Schedule haircut appoinments using an embedded Calendly widget
-- View gallery
+- View pictures of past haircuts via a carousel gallery component
-- Leave reviews and images
+- Read and post reviews (name, rating, & comment) using MongoDB and Mongoose

+Future Plans:

+- Create own Calendar
+- Allow for pictures to be added in reviews